Struct transit_grid::graphs::TopologyGraph

 pub fn id_to_index(&self, id: NodeId) -> Option<&(NodeIndex, NodeIndex)>

-corresponding to a given NodeId
+Returns the NodeIndex corresponding to a given NodeId.

 This method is useful when you have the identifier of a node and you want to retrieve its index in the graph.